Johnny Lawrence (character): Season 2

 Making matters worse, a massive conflict between the two dojos' students erupts on the first day of school, beginning with Cobra Kai student Tory Nichols picking a fight with Daniel's daughter Samantha in retaliation for a drunken kiss with Miguel at Moon's party and ending with Johnny’s son Robby inadvertently putting Miguel in the hospital.
-Johnny's life and relationships are severely in limbo, with a missing Robby expelled from school and in legal trouble, and Carmen breaking up with him.
-To make matters worse, Kreese regains control of Cobra Kai and forces Johnny out, revealing that while Johnny was visiting his dying friend Tommy, he made a deal with the landlord to take over the dojo.
-Most of Cobra Kai's students turn against Johnny and side with Kreese, who vows to never let them down, while Hawk openly blames Johnny for Miguel's life-threatening spinal injuries accidentally caused by Robby.
+Johnny's life and relationships are in limbo, with a missing Robby expelled from school and in legal trouble, and Carmen breaking up with him.
+Meanwhile, Kreese regains control of Cobra Kai and forces Johnny out, revealing that while Johnny was visiting his dying friend Tommy, he made a deal with the landlord to take over the dojo.
+After most of Cobra Kai's students turn against Johnny and side with Kreese, Johnny capitulates and leaves the dojo.

-A guilt-ridden Johnny goes to the beach and gets drunk, haunted by Miguel's life-threatening spinal injuries accidentally caused by Robby at the end of the school brawl and his betrayals as well as Robby’s expulsion from school and potential legal problems.
+A guilt-ridden Johnny goes to the beach and gets drunk, haunted by Miguel's injuries and Robby's uncertain fate.
 He throws his bottle of whiskey at his car, abandoning it and his smartphone, which he drops in the sand.
 He walks away, unaware that Ali has sent him a friend request on Facebook.